billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-Evaluating the potential risks of websockets traffic requires examining what information, if any, is sent via websockets traffic, and whether or not that information is encrypted.
+Evaluating the potential risks of WebSockets traffic requires examining what information, if any, is sent via websockets traffic, and whether or not that information is encrypted.
 As noted above, while encrypting websockets traffic is not always essential, it is a good step, and can also help work as an indicator of the overall level of thought into defensive strategies used by the application.

 * * *